 Asphalt Shingle Weight and Tonnage Planning

-The shingle tonnage stacks up fast: three-tab averages 250 pounds per square, architectural laminate runs closer to 400.
-How does that route to a 10-yard can?
-A typical 25-square tear-off lands between three and five tons before underlayment, so roofing dumpsters cap at lower side walls to stay inside the hooklift truck’s weight limit on a single pickup.
+The three-tab shingle averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment.
+How does that translate to a 10-yard dumpster?
+The hooklift truck’s weight limit caps at roughly five tons, so we route smaller half-square jobs in a 10-yard can to stay inside the haul-out limit on a single pickup.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition